Most letting fees for contract-holders in Wales are banned.

 A landlord or letting agent cannot charge you fees for:

 - checking references or credit checks

-- amending a tenancy term, for example adding in more conditions
+- amending term of the agreement, for example adding in more conditions

-- requesting or amending a tenancy if one joint tenant leaves and is replaced by another
+- requesting or amending a contract if one joint contract-holder leaves and is replaced by another

 - viewing a property

 - arranging a guarantor